OliveMcCullough/oobase/README.md

 # Oobase

-A NextJS projects utilising tailwind that allows users to quickly find info about the game Ooblets from developer Glumberland.
+A NextJS projects utilising tailwind that allows users to quickly find info about ooblets from the game Ooblets from developer Glumberland.